aidotse/decaihealth/first_test_guide.md

 # Guide to first test between SU and RH

-The simple example desribed in the README will be used as a first test.
+The simple example described in the README will be used as a first test.
 To make sure we run the clients in similar environments, Docker will be used.

+The first steps runs the experiment locally, and can be done separately by both organisation to check that everything is up and running.
+In the last steps, both organisations are needed.

+## Preparations

 1. Download the repository to the server.

-2. Build the Docker image
+2. Use the provided Dockerfile to build an image with the required library dependencies, listed in requirements.txt.

    ```cd deceaihealth```